gatsbyjs/gatsby/docs/docs/how-to/performance/improving-build-performance.md

 The Gatsby team is constantly updating plugins to use less memory and run faster.
 If you're not on the latest versions, consider upgrading.
 This may not do anything -- but it may make a large impact.

-Audit plugin configuration and queries and remove unused ones
+#### Audit plugin configuration and queries and remove unused ones

-Depending on how long you've worked on the codebase and how many other people are using and have used it, you may want to look through your `gatsby-config.js` to make sure you're using all the plugins you have installed.
-In addition, you may want to look through queries to make sure you're using the queries you have set up (and that you need the fields in each query).
+As your site's codebaes evolves, you might acccumulate plugins that are not longer needed.
+Try looking through your `gatsby-config.js` to make sure you're using all the plugins you have installed.
+In addition, you may want to look through queries to make sure you're using them (and the fields in each query).

 #### Make sure you're not clearing the cache between builds